dstmrk/kanso/DOCKER.md

 ## 🔐 Security Notes

-- Credentials folder is mounted **read-only** in Docker
+- Google Sheets credentials are stored in **encrypted user storage** (not in files)
 - `.env.*.local` files are gitignored (safe for sensitive data)
 - Non-root user (`kanso`) runs the app in Docker
-- Storage secret is auto-generated and persisted
+- Storage secret is auto-generated and persisted for encryption
+- No credential files needed in the container

 ## 📁 Volume Mounts

 Docker mounts the following:
-- `./config/credentials:/app/config/credentials:ro` - Credentials (read-only)
 - `./.env.prod.local:/app/.env.prod.local:ro` - Local config overrides (read-only, optional)
+- Storage secret and user data are persisted via Docker volumes

 ## 🩺 Health Check